 - CV: The CV should be professionally made.
 You either get your CV professionally made or do it yourself if you can make it up to professional standards.
 But do not use the Indian CV format because here, the competition is so severe that recruiters do not waste time on an unorganized CV.
 Therefore, you have to take care of the appearance.
 Your CV should speak about you.

 - In the UAE, top corporates prefer candidates who have the following qualifications: Chartered Accountants, CPAs, and ACCA.
-So, if you’re an Indian CA and wondering about job opportunities for Indian CA in UAE, they exist.
+So, if you’re a CA and wondering about job opportunities for CAs in UAE, they exist.
 Semi-qualified accountants are also in great demand.
 The best part about the UAE is that they have good respect for semi-qualified accountants.
 So do not hesitate to apply.

 - For interviews, dress formally and be very confident.